Drink Less Booze. Live How You Choose.

 🔗 Resources I Mention:

-If this episode resonated with you, please subscribe, leave a review, or share it with someone who might benefit.
+If this episode was helpful, please follow, leave a review, or share it with someone who’s thinking about a sober or sober-curious festive season.

-As always, the advice in this podcast is not a substitute for personalised support.
-If you're concerned about physical dependence on alcohol, please speak to your GP or local alcohol service.
+As always, the advice in this podcast isn’t a substitute for personalised support.
+If you’re concerned about physical dependence on alcohol, please speak to your GP or your local alcohol service.

 Share your feedback and Connect with me on Instagram @purplebridgepsychology